 Step 1: Figure out how much you can afford

-The first step is thinking about the cost of a new car.
-Take a hard look at your budget and ask yourself:
+Your first step is taking a hard look at your budget and figuring out the answers to some key questions.
+Ask yourself:

 - How much can I get for my trade-in?